-2. FLOODPLAIN MANAGEMENT

-Requirement Requirement Recommended Yes/No
+2. FLOODPLAIN MANAGEMENT Requirement Recommended Action Yes/No Comments c.

-c.
 Has the jurisdiction considered adopting activities that extend beyond the minimum requirements?
 Examples include: Participation in the Community Rating System Prohibition of production or storage of chemicals in SFHA Prohibition of certain types of structures, such as hospitals, nursing homes, and jails in SFHA Prohibition of certain types of residential housing (manufactured homes) in SFHA Floodplain ordinances that prohibit any new residential or nonresidential structures in SFHA If yes, specify activities.
 Yes "FLOOD PROTECTION ELEVATION.
 The base flood elevation plus two feet of freeboard." § 152.36 MANUFACTURED HOMES.
 (A) New manufactured homes shall not be placed or installed in floodways. § 152.38 CRITICAL AND ESSENTIAL FACILITIES.
-Critical and essential facilities shall: (A) Not be located in floodways; or (B) If located in flood hazard areas other than floodways, be elevated to the higher of elevation required by these regulations plus one foot, the elevation required by the building code, or the elevation of the 0.2% chance (500-year) flood.
+Critical and essential facilities shall: (A) Not be located in floodways; or (B) If located in floodways; or (B) If located in floodways, be elevated to the higher of elevation required by these regulations plus one foot, the elevation required by the building code, or the elevation of the 0.2% chance (500-year) flood.
 (Ord.
 275, passed 6-9-2015)